Skip to main content

 Bernard the black-and-white Boston terrier chews on a ball in his foster family's yard.

-Born with six legs and a host of complex medical abnormalities, life looked bleak for Bernard the Boston Terrier puppy.
+Born with six legs and a host of complex medical abnormalities, life looked bleak for Bernard the Boston terrier puppy.
 Then, a dog rescue and experts at the UMN Veterinary Medical Center gave him a second chance.

 Dog with green pee sample